Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Instructions

 • Prepare filling first.
 Combine dates, hot water, maple syrup and salt in a saucepan.
-Cook over medium-low heat until the dates are softened and the water is absorbed.
+Cook over medium-low heat until the dates are softened, and the water is absorbed.
 Stir in vanilla and set aside to cool.

 • Preheat oven to 350º (177ºC) and prepare parchment-lined 8-inch square cake pan.

 • In a medium-sized bowl, whisk together flour and baking soda.
-Add oats and brown sugar and mix together well.
+Add oats and brown sugar and mix well.
 Next, work in butter with a fork until the mixture is crumbly.

 • Spread half the oat mixture into the bottom of the prepared baking pan, pressing it down with the back of a wooden spoon to form a base.
 Cover with cooled date filling.
 Next, sprinkle remaining oat mixture across the top.